ENEE467-F2025/lab-5/README.md

     All packages for Lab 5 found.
 Docker setup is correct.
     ```
 ## Attaching the Docker Container to VSCode
-To enable type hints and IntelliSense, after starting the container, run the following command from a new terminal on the lab machine to attach the running container to VSCode:
+To enable type hints and IntelliSense, after starting the container, run the following command from a new terminal on the lab machine (host) to attach the running container to VSCode:
 ```bash
 code --folder-uri vscode-remote://attached-container+$(printf "$(docker ps -q --filter ancestor=lab-5-image)" | od -A n -t x1 | sed 's/ *//g' | tr -d '\n')/home/robot/ros2_ws/src
 ```
-Once this is done, verify that the Python extension is installed in the container on VSCode, otherwise install it to enable type hints.
+The command will launch VSCode on your host and automatically attach it to the running container.
+Once connected, you should see the folders from your container’s `src` directory in the VSCode workspace.
+Next, install the Python extension inside the container to enable type hints (make sure to select the option labeled `Install in Container: lab-5-image`).

 ## Lab Instructions